 I do hope this has been a helpful feature and will guide you some way towards getting the most from your wedding venue search and budget!
 You can find our basic questions to ask Wedding Venues right here and our full planning series here.

-So always keep in mind the real focus of the planning, oh and keep repeating this mantra… Stop, think and breathe.
+So always keep in mind the real focus of the planning.